ajhb/stp/README.md

     The OPT_ID Tag defines additional information regarding this test.

-5.3) PYTHON FUNCTIONS PROVIDED BY STP
+5.3) PYTHON FUNCTIONS/VARIABLES PROVIDED BY STP to Test Cases
 * STP provides the following functions and variables to aide in test case development:
     - serial_load(bin_path, root_path)
         Function to load binary into platform.
 Can be called with only bin_path as parameter serial_load(bin_path).